 What is a National Heritage Area?

-National Heritage Areas are places where history, cultural and natural wonders intersect with everyday places where people live and work.
-An NHA is a region that may cross state and county boundaries that has been recognized by Congress for its unique contribution to the nation’s history.
-NHA’s are guided by the National Park Service but they are run by local organizations and partnerships interested in promoting and preserving unique resources.
-In short, the NHA’s tell America’s story.
-The Crossroads of the American Revolution National Heritage Area is one of 49 around the country.
+National Heritage Areas are places where history, culture and natural wonders intersect with everyday places where people live and work.
+NHAs work in partnership with the National Park Service but they are run by local organizations interested in promoting and preserving unique resources.